BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 features, the cash flow projection may be done globally for several guarantees, but cash

-Page 8/18

 --- Page 9 ---

-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue, rounded diamond-shaped icon with the European Union's circle of stars.
-Next to it is the stylized grey acronym "EIOPA", with the full name of the authority written in grey below.

-eIopa
-European Insurance and
-Occupational Pensions Authority](#)

 flows are allocated at a later step (unbundled) for valuation purposes and even different